microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/networkaccess-tenantstatus.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents the status of the Global Secure Access service for the tenant.
+Represents the status of the Global Secure Access services for the tenant.

 Inherits from [microsoft.graph.entity](../resources/entity.md).